Robert Fripp

-Robert Fripp (born 16 May 1946) is a British musician, songwriter, record producer, and author, best known as the guitarist, founder and longest-lasting member of the progressive rock band King Crimson.
-He has worked extensively as a session musician and collaborator, notably with David Bowie, Blondie, Brian Eno, Peter Gabriel, Daryl Hall, Midge Ure, Talking Heads, and David Sylvian.
-He also composed the startup sound of Windows Vista operating system, in collaboration with Tucker Martine and Steve Ball.
-His discography includes contributions to over 700 official releases.
+Robert Fripp (born 16 May 1946) is an English musician, composer, record producer, and author, best known as the guitarist, founder and only constant member of the progressive rock band King Crimson.
+He has worked extensively as a session musician and collaborator, notably with David Bowie, Blondie, Brian Eno, Peter Gabriel, Daryl Hall, the Roches, Talking Heads, and David Sylvian.
+He also composed the startup sound of Windows Vista, in collaboration with Tucker Martine and Steve Ball.
+His discography includes contributions to more than 700 official releases.

 His compositions often feature unusual asymmetric rhythms, influenced by classical and folk traditions.
-His innovations include a tape delay system known as Frippertronics and new standard tuning.
+His innovations include a tape delay system known as "Frippertronics" (superseded in the 1990s by a more sophisticated digital system called "Soundscapes") and New Standard Tuning.

+Fripp is married to English singer and actress Toyah Willcox.

 Early life

-Robert Fripp was born in Wimborne Minster, Dorset, England, the second child of a working-class family.
-His mother Edith (née Greene; 1914–1993) was from a Welsh mining family.
-Her earnings from working at the Bournemouth Records Office allowed his father, Arthur Henry Fripp (1910-1985) to start a business as an estate agent.
+Robert Fripp was born in Wimborne Minster, a town in Dorset, England, the second child of a working-class family.
+His mother Edith (née Greene; 1914–1993) was from a Welsh mining family; Fripp considers himself to be half Welsh.
+Her earnings from working at the Bournemouth Records Office allowed his father, Arthur Henry Fripp (1910–1985) to start a business as an estate agent.
 In 1957, at age eleven, Fripp received a guitar for Christmas from his parents and recalled, "Almost immediately I knew that this guitar was going to be my life".
-He then took guitar lessons from Kathleen Gartell and Don Strike; at age 11, Elvis Presley's guitarist Scotty Moore inspired Fripp to play rock, moving on to traditional jazz at 13 and modern jazz at 15.
-He cited jazz musicians Charlie Parker and Charles Mingus as his musical influences during this time.
+He then took guitar lessons from Kathleen Gartell and Don Strike; Elvis Presley's guitarist Scotty Moore inspired Fripp to play rock and roll, moving on to traditional jazz at thirteen and modern jazz at fifteen.
+Fripp has cited jazz musicians Charlie Parker and Charles Mingus as musical influences during this time.

-In 1961, the fifteen-year-old Fripp joined his first band, The Ravens, which also included Gordon Haskell on bass.
+In 1961, the fifteen-year-old Fripp joined his first band, the Ravens, which also included Gordon Haskell on bass.
 After they split in the following year, Fripp concentrated on his O-level studies and joined his father's firm as a junior negotiator.
-At this point, he intended to study estate management and eventually, take over his father's business.
+At this point, he intended to study estate management and, eventually, take over his father's business.
 However, at seventeen, Fripp decided to become a professional musician.
-He became the guitarist in the jazz outfit The Douglas Ward Trio, playing in the Chewton Glen Hotel of New Milton, followed by a stint in the rock and roll band The League of Gentlemen which included two former Ravens members.
+He became the guitarist in the jazz outfit The Douglas Ward Trio, playing in the Chewton Glen hotel in New Milton, followed by a stint in the rock and roll band The League of Gentlemen, which included two former Ravens members.
+For a time, he gave guitar lessons to a local Wimborne friend, Al Stewart, who went on to achieve fame as a singer-songwriter.
+Much later, when Fripp was asked if any of his guitar students had found success, he replied, "Only one of them ever made it, and that was Al Stewart, and he did it by ignoring everything I ever tried to teach him.”